-Until 2004, there were four different federally-regulated commercial fisheries in Alaska that occurred within the range of the central North Pacific humpback whale stock that were monitored for incidental mortality by fishery observers.
-As of 2004, changes in fishery definitions in the List of Fisheries have resulted in separating these four fisheries into 17 fisheries (69 FR 70094, 2 December 2004).
-This change does not represent a change in fishing effort, but provides managers with better information on the component of each fishery that is responsible for the incidental serious injury or mortality of marine mammal stocks in Alaska.
-Between 2008 and 2012, there was one incidental serious injury and mortality of a central North Pacific humpback whale in the Bering Sea/Aleutian Islands flatfish trawl fishery and two in the Bering Sea/Aleutian Islands pollock trawl fishery; one humpback whale injured in the Hawaii shallow set longline fishery is prorated at 0.75 under the injury determination guidelines for large whales since the severity of the injury in unknown (Table 1).
+Until 2004, there were four different federally-regulated commercial fisheries in Alaska that occurred within the range of the Central North Pacific humpback whale stock that were monitored for incidental mortality and serious injury by fishery observers.
+As of 2004, changes in fishery definitions in the MMPA List of Fisheries have resulted in separating these 4 fisheries into 17 fisheries (69 FR 70094, 2 December 2004).
+This change does not represent a change in fishing effort but provides managers with better information on the component of each fishery that is responsible for the incidental serious injury or mortality of marine mammal stocks in Alaska.
+Between 2009 and 2013, there was one known incidental serious injury and mortality of a humpback whale in the Bering Sea/Aleutian Islands flatfish trawl fishery and two in the Bering Sea/Aleutian Islands pollock trawl fishery (Table 1; Breiwick 2013; NMML, unpubl. data).
+Since the stock identification of these whales is unknown, and the events occurred within the area where the Central North Pacific and Western North Pacific stocks are known to overlap, the mortality in these fisheries is assigned to both stocks of humpback whales.
+One Central North Pacific humpback whale injury determination guidelines for large whales, since the severity of its injury is unknown (Table 1; Bradford and Forney 2014).